woohoolabs/yin/README.md

 /**
  * Provides information about the "links" member of the current document.
  *
- * The method returns a new Links schema object if you want to provide linkage data
+ * The method returns a new Links object if you want to provide linkage data
  * for the document or null if the member should be omitted from the response.
  */
 public function getLinks(): ?Links